Shweta2024/Shweta2024/README.md

 <!--------------------------------------------------------------------------ABOUT-------------------------------------------------------------------------------->
 <h1 align="left">Hello!
 I'm Shweta Bhagat </h1>

-- I’m  a 3rd year undergraduate pursuing Bachelor of Technology in Computer Science and Engineering.
+- I’m  a 4th year undergraduate pursuing a Bachelor of Technology in Computer Science and Engineering.
 - I’m looking to collaborate on Open Source Projects.
 - I'm interested in Problem Solving.
 - I'm a MERN Stack Developer.